Applying to RMPTA

 Fall Semester 2023

-- Each mentor and protégé registers as an onsite attendee for the ASHA Convention using a registration fee waiver issued upon acceptance.
+- Each mentor and protégé registers as an in-person attendee for the ASHA Convention using a registration fee waiver issued upon acceptance.

 - Each mentor and protégé reads articles identified by the speakers about their Symposium topics.
 Each protégé works with their mentor to develop questions to ask the Symposium speakers during the question-and-answer periods.